 Current Governor’s Cup Teams

-The teams that will most likely be in the 2020-2021 Governors’ Cup are the following:
+The teams that make up the 2021 Governors’ Cup are the following:

 - Alaska Aces – Alaska Milk Corporation

 - Barangay Ginebra San Miguel – Ginebra San Miguel, Inc.

 - Blackwater Bossing – Ever Bilena Cosmetics, Inc.

 - Magnolia Hotshots – San Miguel Pure Foods Company, Inc.